People

 3rd Year Psychology PhD Student

 Cambria is a third-year doctoral student in the Cognitive Psychology program.
 Before joining the Brain Bridge Lab, she majored in Biological Basis of Behavior at the University of Pennsylvania, and spent two years as a post-baccalaureate research fellow at the National Institute of Mental Health.
-She is broadly interested in memorability of real-world images, and is currently investigating the ability of people to predict what they will remember or forget.
+She is broadly interested in memorability across sensory modalities, and is currently investigating the consistencies in the voices people remember and forget.
+Cambria loves crafting, thrifting, and checking out live music around Chicago.

 crevsine(at)uchicago(dot)edu